maple

 9. To increase the number of growth factors that promote healing.

-chemicals (MMPs or matrix metalloproteases) that may, in
+10. To remove the chemicals (MMPs or matrix metalloproteases) that may, in

 chronic wounds and in patients with high blood sugar, break down newly-